gkjohnson/3d-demo-data/README.md

 ### GLTF Demo Models

 Set of gltf models to load in online demos and examples.
+Models not intended for general distribution.
+See source links to retrieve files.

 Models compressed using the following `gltfpack` command: